SergioMartin86/jaffarPlus/README.md

 - MPI - For distributed execution.
 Jaffar has been tested exclusively on MPICH
 - Meson - For compilation
 - Ninja - For compilation
-- SDL2: Jaffar has been tested using SDL2 2.0.14.
-- SDL2-image: Jaffar has been tested using SDL2_image 2.0.5.
 - libncurses: For console output

 Usage